 Strange thing – but from a distance the ice cliffs of Antarctica looked vaguely like the low chalk cliffs of Ramsgate.

-Everything here is implausibly white and blue – filming out of my porthole, as they smash they’re way through the sea ice to create a mooring point, I have to wear sunglasses just to look out.
+Everything here is implausibly white and blue.
+Filming out of the porthole in my cabin, as they smash they’re way through the sea ice to create a mooring point, I have to wear sunglasses just to look out.
 The snow and ice is sculpted and fractured into strange cartoon shapes.
-Where there’s a crack it does the trick of glowing from the inside – ‘gas-ring’ blue.
-The path that we’ll be taking up to the station is marked out with black oil drums and black fluttering flags on bamboo poles meandering up the slope through a gap in the ice-cliffs – all very minimal Japanese styling.
+Where there’s a crack it does this trick of glowing from the inside ‘gas-ring’ blue.
+The path that we’ll be taking up to the station is marked out with black oil drums and black fluttering flags on bamboo poles.
+The path meanders up the slope and through a gap in the ice-cliffs – all very minimal Japanese styling.

 I guess it does sort of look like Christmas – just a scary, grown-up, older-brother of Christmas.

 I’m all packed and waiting for the Sno-Cat.